All Flashcards

 Define Particulate Matter (PM).

-Tiny particles in the air, like dust, soot, or smoke.
+Tiny particles in the air, such as dust, soot, and smoke.

 Define Aerobic Decomposition.